joostvanwollingen/functional-monitoring-workshop/docs/70-Tips&Tricks.md

 # Tips & Tricks

+## Already finished?
+Wow!
+You are fast!
+If you are done trying and playing with Grafana, take a look at these tips & tricks.
+If you created something cool, please show us and share with the audience!

 ## Dashboard
 For a dashboard that is on display 24/7 it is vital to show the most important information first.
 This should be the key metrics that define the health of the service.
 Put these on the first row(s) of you dashboard.